build2

 | Installation

-is using
+is using the

-anything.
-See the Installation FAQ for
+See the Installation FAQ for common

-common installation questions and Other Installation
+installation questions and Other Installation Methods

-Methods for alternatives (binary packages, etc).
+for alternatives (binary packages, etc).

 To build and install build2